2021 Missouri State Bears football team: Transfers

 Missouri State brought in 18 transfers in the 2021 class, who were eligible to play right away.
-Several players have started right away on offense like Junior QB Jason Shelley from Utah State, Senior OL Sean Fitzgerald from Coastal Carolina, Sophomore WR Tyrone Scott from Central Michigan, and RS Senior WR Xavier Lane from Western Kentucky.
+Several players have started right away on offense like Junior QB Jason Shelley from Utah State, Senior OL Sean Fitzgerald from Coastal Carolina, Sophomore WR Ty Scott from Central Michigan, and RS Senior WR Xavier Lane from Western Kentucky.
 Defensively, Senior LB Dimitri Moore from Vanderbilt, Freshman DB Donovan Clark from Boise State, and Junior CB Javian Smith have all made impacts.

 Preseason

 MVFC Media Poll

 The Media picked the Bears to finish in 6th place.
 This was the highest prediction for the Bears since 2010.

-Preseason Awards
+Preseason awards

 Missouri State had seven players selected to the 2021 All-MVFC Preseason Team.
 5 from the defense, 1 from the offense, and 1 from the specialists.
 The Bears had one player picked to the first team which was Junior defensive back, Montrae Braswell.
 6 players were chosen to the second team.